TheLostHomeyAppRepositories/com.android.tv/README.md

 ## Requirements
 To use this app, you need to connect your Android device to your Homey.
 Please note that because this requires a local connection to your TV, it needs a Homey Pro to function properly.

+## Support

+If you are in need of support please use the support mail link which can be found in the [Homey App Store](https://homey.app/a/com.android.tv).

 ## Disclaimer
 This app is not an official app and is not affiliated with Android or Google.
 Use at your own risk.

 ## Installation
-The app can be installed via the [Homey App Store](https://homey.app/en-gb/app/codes.lucasvdh.android-tv/)
+The app can be installed via the [Homey App Store](https://homey.app/a/com.android.tv).

 Alternatively you can install this app yourself:
 1. Clone this repository or download the latest release.